rwblickhan/astro-rwblickhan.org/src/content/evergreen/about.md

 **What’s with the lowercase lambdas (λ)?**

-I heavily use the Greek lambda as a personal symbol because I played too much [_Half-Life 2_](https://en.wikipedia.org/wiki/Half-Life_2) as a child, because I had a brief, torrid love affair with the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) as a university student, because it’s directly descended from the Phoenician _lamed_ 𐤋 and thus a good symbol for my interest in cultural technologies, and frankly just because frankly the lowercase lambda looks sick.
+I heavily use the Greek lambda as a personal symbol because I played too much [_Half-Life 2_](https://en.wikipedia.org/wiki/Half-Life_2) as a child, because I had a brief, torrid love affair with the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) as a university student, because it’s directly descended from the Phoenician _lamed_ 𐤋 and thus a good symbol for my interest in cultural technologies, and frankly just because the lowercase lambda looks sick.

 **Are you from the Bay Area?
 If not, how long have you been here?**